Parziphal/parse/README.md

 * Enabled to work with Parse's relations.
 * User authentication using username/password combinations and/or with Facebook.
 * Command to create Models (`parse:model Foo`).

+## Setup Parse server

+Set your configuration in `config.json`

+It's important to specify this setting: "userSensitiveFields": ["email", "username"]

 ## Setup